bobbyrauchenberg/exchangeRateAPI/README.md

 # ExchangeRateAPI

-An app to convert between currencies, built using HTTP4S
+An app to convert between currencies, built using HTTP4S, calls a 3rd party exchange rate service

 ## Running the app